suereey/git-methods/reset.md

+# Reset
-# Reset a branch in forked repo to be the same as the original repo
+Reset a branch in forked repo to be the same as the original repo

 ## Example 1.
 I have made  modification in forked main repo.
 I want to remove all the changes.